 Specifically, the Risk and Systems Governance Group:

-- Leads the National Risk Framework, designed to drive informed and proactive prioritisation of resourcing and investment to advance New Zealand’s long-term prosperity and strengthen our resilience to the most significant hazards and threats we face.
+- Leads the National Risk and Resilience Framework, designed to drive informed and proactive prioritisation of resourcing and investment to advance New Zealand’s long-term prosperity and strengthen our resilience to the most significant hazards and threats we face.
 This includes ensuring there is effective governance of National Risks and relevant cross-cutting strategies, such as the National Security Strategy, within central government.

 - Provides stewardship and leadership to the country's all-of-government strategic crisis management arrangements, strengthening agencies’ readiness capabilities, and enabling coordinated and effective responses to nationally significant crisis events.